mixu/nwm/readme.md

     - Grid (close to equal size)
 - Shortcut for switching between layouts (DONE)
 - Per-workspace layouts (DONE)
+- Keyboard shortcut for making the currently focused window the main window (DONE)
+- Resize main window area with shortcut (DONE)
+- Newly mapped window should become the main window (DONE)

 Todo:

-- Resize main window area with shortcut (JS)
-- Newly mapped window should become the main window (JS)
-- Keyboard shortcut for making the currently focused window the main window (JS)
+- Setting main focus should move that window to the first window in grid layout (JS)
-- Keyboard shortcuts for moving and resizing windows (JS)
 - Support for loading configuration files (JS)
     - Ability to customize keyboard shortcuts from conf file
     - Add new key bindings (e.g. to launch apps or change layouting) from conf file